LoetLuemmel/Bosch_BME680_Jetson/README.md

 # Accuracy

-Mr. Su already asked why the temperature keeps rising.<br>
+Mr. Su already asked Bosch Sensortec, why the temperature keeps rising.<br>
 I have the same problem, it started at ~32.2°C and keeps rising.<br>
 <br>
 <code>